| All

 of the left hand and acts as a vent for second-octave A through C and for various

 third-octave notes.
-III

 ·